 Consistency is the one skill that every aspiring trader desires to achieve.
 It is also the most difficult to master.
-However, with the correct tools and knowledge, anyone can Learn how to Trade and succeed, once the skills have been learnt.
+However, with the correct tools and knowledge, anyone can Learn how to Trade and succeed.

 This post is going to reveal my journey towards the point of consistency.
 I won’t be talking about how much I have made on the market, what system I used, my stop losses, balances.
 All these factors are irrelevant to what I am about to reveal to you.